Kintore railway station: Modern station

 Nestrans initially raised the possibility of reopening a Kintore station in 2009 as part of its 2010-2021 Rail Action Plan and it was first discussed in the Scottish Parliament in October that year.
 Plans to reopen the station were announced in December 2012.

 Reopening Kintore was made possible by the completion of phase one of the Aberdeen-Inverness Improvement Project, which redoubled the track between Aberdeen and Inverurie, increasing capacity for new passenger and freight services on the route.
 The station cost £15 million, funded by Transport Scotland, Aberdeenshire Council and Nestrans.
 The main contractor was BAM Nuttall.
 Construction started in 2019 with opening planned for May 2020, but work was halted between March and July 2020 due to the coronavirus pandemic, which caused the opening date to be pushed back to 15 October.

 The new Kintore station is located around 550 m to the north of the old one, on the site of the junction for the now dismantled Alford branch.

 Facilities

 Facilities include a new footbridge and lifts for step-free access, bike storage facilities and a 168-space car park including disabled parking and 24 charging spaces for electric vehicles.
 Signs and benches from the original station were refurbished and installed at the new station.
 The station is accessible generally including ticket machines; there is a waiting room but no ticket office.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-The new station is served by hourly trains between Inverurie and Montrose, and other services between Aberdeen and Inverurie/Inverness.
-Services to Aberdeen run half hourly at peak times Monday to Saturday, with an hourly service on Sundays.
+The typical service in trains per hour is: